Vega (rocket): Three solid motor stages

-The first three stages are solid propellant engines produced by Avio, that is prime contractor for the Vega launcher through its company ELV.
+The first three stages are solid propellant engines produced by Avio, that was the prime contractor for the Vega launcher through its company ELV.

 As of 2011, the design and production process of the three engine types intended for the three stages of Vega were planned to be verified in two ground-test firings — one for design evaluation and one in the final flight configuration.